crashkonijn/GOAP/Package/Documentation/Classes/Actions.md

 ## Components of an Action

-Actions are composed of three primary parts:
+Actions are composed of four primary parts:

 1. **Config**: Configuration settings for the action.
 2. **Action Class**: The logic and behavior of the action.
 3. **Action Data**: Temporary data storage for the action's state.
+4. **Action Props**: Additional properties for the action.

 ## Action Config